-Day 1 9AM-NOON: INSTRUCTIONS

-Mon.
-Aug 21

-Introduction of Instructor and Participants

-Overview of Part 1 of the Program

-- Review G-TEC program

-- Objectives

-- Program assignments.

-- 1. First Look Technology Assessment Project

-- 2. Written assignments

-- Team Formation

-- Grading

-What is Technology Commercialization?
+Day 1 9AM-NOON: INSTRUCTIONS Location :Interaction Salon, TechnoAlliance Complex Mon.
+Aug 19 Introduction of Instructor and Participants Overview of Part 1 of the Program Review G-TEC program Objectives • Program assignments.
+1. First Look Technology Assessment Project 2.
+Written assignments Team Formation Grading What is Technology Commercialization?
 This program discusses the broad concepts involved in technology commercialization.

-Productization - Translating Science into Products

-The first step in commercializing a science-driven technology is to work out (1) what are the products or services that it will result from it and (2) what is the technology's "Value Proposition" - the unique advantages the technology will bring to those products and services that will make someone want to buy those products and why someone would want to invest in developing the technology.

-1:00-1:30pm: Team Familiarization

-Participants will have been assigned to a team by Professors Kato, Matsuhashi and Stevens before G-TEC starts, based on their educational background, skill set and corporate affiliation.

-Discuss progress, issues with team assignments.
-15 minutes each team

-3:00-4:00pm or 4:00-5:00pm: Meeting with Inventors
+Productization - Translating Science into Products The first step in commercializing a science-driven technology is to work out (1) what are the products or services that it will result from it and (2) what is the technology's "Value Proposition" - the unique advantages the technology will bring to those products and services that will make someone want to buy those products and why someone would want to invest in developing the technology.
+NOON-1PM: LUNCH BREAK Location : Alliance Hall, TechnoAlliance Complex 1-6PM: TEAM PROJECT Location :Interaction Salon, TechnoAlliance Complex 1:00-1:30pm: Team Familiarization Participants will have been assigned to a team before G-TEC starts, based on their educational background, skill set and corporate affiliation.
+1:45-2:45pm: Team Meetings with Professor Stevens Discuss progress, issues with team assignments.
+15 minutes each team 3:00-4:00pm or 4:00-5:00pm: Meeting with Inventors Discuss: • New products and services • Value proposition • The true uniqueness of the invention

-Discuss:

-- New products and services

-- Value proposition

-- The true uniqueness of the invention

-- Competitive advantage

-- Patent searching terms

-- Proof-of-concept experiments

-- Organization of research team

-- List of experts and/or end-users for interview.

-ASSESSING NEW TECHNOLOGIES

-Tue.
-Aug 22

-We will focus on two of the three key areas of initial investigation of the commercial potential of a new technology:

-- ➤ How attractive are the markets for these products and services? - What are the critical experiments that must be done to show proofof-concept?

-9AM-NOON: INSTRUCTIONS

-First Look Technology Assessment

-We will review the team project, the First Look Technology Assessment

-Market Assessment Methodology and Tools

-Toshihiko Matsuhashi, MBA, RTTP
+• Competitive advantage • Patent searching terms • Proof-of-concept experiments • Organization of research team • List of experts and/or end-users for interview.
+5:00- 6:00pm: Team Meetings with Professor Stevens 5:00- 6:00pm: Team Meetings with Professor Stevens 5:00- 6:00pm: Team Meetings with Professor Stevens 5:00- 6:00pm: Team Meetings with Professor Stevens 5:00- 6:00pm: Team Meetings with Professor Stevens

-How do we go about confirming or, equally important, disproving the initial ideas about where a technology will find acceptance in the market and how much "breathing room" from competition it can expect the market to give it.
+Day 2 ASSESSING NEW TECHNOLOGIES Tue.
+Aug 20 We will focus on two of the three key areas of initial investigation of the commercial potential of a new technology: How attractive are the markets for these products and services?
+What are the critical experiments that must be done to show proof-of-concept?
+9AM-NOON: INSTRUCTIONS Location :Interaction Salon, TechnoAlliance Complex First Look Technology Assessment We will review the team project, the First Look Technology Assessment Market Assessment Methodology and Tools How do we go about confirming or, equally important, disproving the initial ideas about where a technology will find acceptance in the market and how much "breathing room" from competition it can expect the market to give it.
 The order of the techniques sounds backwards - first we look for secondary sources of information, i.e., what information already exists.
-Then, armed with this information, we turn to primary sources, contacting potential customers, suppliers and competitors.

-Technology Development, Business Development, and Proof-of-Concept

-Kosuke Kato, PhD, RTTP

-Academic technologies are typically embryonic and far from market ready, and one of the chief challenges of technology development offices is to help the researcher secure the resources to show that the technology will actually work in practice.
+Then, armed with this information, we turn to primary sources, e.g. telephone conversation with potential customers, suppliers and competitors.
+Technology Development, Business Development, and Proof-of- Concept Academic technologies are typically embryonic and far from market ready, and one of the chief challenges of technology development offices is to help the researcher secure the resources to show that the technology will actually work in practice.
 US academic institutions have been developing expertise in this area through state funded centers and more recently through philanthropically funded efforts such as the Deshpande Center at MIT, the von Liebig Center at UC San Diego and the Coulter Translational Research Partnerships in Biomedical Engineering with ten US universities.
 By referring these US initiatives, Osaka University have launched and managed own university Gap Funding Program since 2011.
 In this guidance, the results of these initiatives and best practices, including a case study of business development of an innovative technology being developed at Osaka University, are introduced and discussed.
+NOON-1PM: LUNCH BREAK Location : Alliance Hall, TechnoAlliance Complex